seandstewart/bardly/pending/romances/pericles/11-player.md

 What trade, sir?

 **LYSIMACHUS**
-Why, I cannot name't but I shall offend.
+Why, I cannot name 't but I shall offend.

 **MARINA**
 I cannot be offended with my trade.
 Please you to name it.